Max-Derner/python-lessons/Lesson_02/03_handling_exceptions.md

 # Placing the blame
 Exceptions actually have a couple of secret attributes `__cause__` and `__context__`, and both attributes can hold extra exceptions!
-Let's look closer.
 Say you have a bit of code that raises an exception and you're trying to handle it but you get all messed up and end up raising another exception.
 The question then comes up "Which exception do you want to see in the traceback?", the answer that Python gives is **both**.
 Take the following code for example:
 ```python
 try: